kubeshop/testkube/docs/docs/articles/telemetry.md

 ## API-server telemetry

-Api server Telemetry collects and scrambles information about the host when the API server is bootstrapped for the first time.
+API server Telemetry collects and scrambles information about the host when the API server is bootstrapped for the first time.

 The collected data looks like this.